SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

 Let's get started with the preparation of our **Helm deployment** or **Helm installation**.
 Based on your own Kyma environment, you will need to update the *values.yaml* file of your **Umbrella Chart**.
 This is a regular process step, which you need to undertake as part of almost any Helm installation to inject environment-specific details which cannot be pre-configured by the application/package vendor.

 3.1.
-Either copy or rename the provided *values-private.sample.yaml* file ([click here](../../../deploy/kyma/charts/sustainable-saas/values-private.sample.yaml)) in the *deploy/kyma/charts/sustainable-saas* directory *values-private.yaml* and remove the **.sample** part.
+Either copy or rename the provided [*values-private.sample.yaml*](../../../deploy/kyma/charts/sustainable-saas/values-private.sample.yaml) sample file in the */deploy/kyma/charts/sustainable-saas* directory to **values-private.yaml** and remove the **.sample** part.

 > **Important** - The **-private** suffix will ensure, no confidential or environment specific details will be committed to Git, as these files will be ignored by Git.

 [<img src="./images/ChartRepoStruct.png" width="250"/>](./images/ChartRepoStruct.png?raw=true)

 3.2.
-In your personal **values-private.yaml** file, please provide values for the following parameters, based on your own environment and the Container Registry used.
+In your personal **values-private.yaml** file, please provide values for the following parameters, based on your own environment and the Container Registry being used.

   **global**